 Buffalo Peak is the perfect first summit hike.
 If your kids (or you) want to feel on top of the world and accomplished for climbing a mountain, then this is the trail for you.
 It is a fairly easy trail, with limited shade, until the last steep climb up a short shale slide.
 Be careful for the last 10 minutes, but once you make it to the top there are gorgeous views of the entire valley.
 The trail is in located in Provo Canyon and is 1.0 mile roundtrip.
 We enjoy this one in the morning or evening to avoid summer heat.

-Week 10: Donut Falls
+Week 10: Gloria Falls

 Week 11: Mirror Lake